Anytime, Anywhere

 - Communicate with each other to coordinate care and optimize families’ health outcomes

-- IBCLC is a stand-alone credential that does not require significant financial burden to obtain.
+- IBCLC should be a stand-alone credential that does not require significant financial and/or time burden to obtain

 - A multitude of birthing locations and resource options are available to each family, including homebirth, birth centers, and hospitals and costs do not limit choices among families.